HTTP-RPC/Sierra/README.md

 <img src="README/title.png" width="352px"/>

-The "tabColor" and "tabFont" attributes can be used to customize the title's appearance.
+The "titleColor" and "titleFont" attributes can be used to customize the title's appearance.

 ### Border and Padding Values
-The "border" and "padding" attributes can be used to create a solid border and reserve space around a component, respectively.
+The "border" and "padding" attributes create a solid border and reserve space around a component, respectively.
+They can also be used to customize the appearance of a titled border.

 For example, this markup creates a label with a light gray border and four pixels of padding on each side:

 ```xml
 <label text="pageStart" horizontalAlignment="center" border="silver" padding="4"/>